mnichols08/udemy-courses/free-code-camp/algorithims-and-data-structures/rpg-game/README.md

 Before you start writing your project code, you should move it to its own file to keep things organized.

 Remove your console.log("Hello World"); line.
 Then give your now empty script element a src attribute set to ./script.js.

+Step 19
+Your view has been switched to your new script.js file.
+Remember that you can use the tabs above to switch between files.

+Add your console.log("Hello World"); line to this file, and see it appear in your console.